harusametime/GeneralNormApproximation/README.md

 ### *photometric_stero.py*

 Normal map *N* of an object is estimated from measurement *M* and light direction *L* based on Lambert's law.
 This program can receive either point cloud with normals or measurement images of an object under different light directions.

-Running this program requires opencv for dealing with images.
+### *sfn.py*
+Surface represented by a set of depth is estimated from normal map *N* based on the fact that differentiation of the surface leads to gradient calculated from normal.